 Closer to home in Singapore, at least one muslim felt deeply aggrieved by a public mainstream newspaper which ran an article on (gasp!) ham on a day of contrived religious significance.

 Likewise, a secular, private event (costume party featuring nuns with bad habits) had to be cancelled after the Catholic Church felt that it did not align with its values

 Perhaps I am terribly mistaken but it does appear that religious people understand freedom of religion to actually mean: if I cannot do/eat/say something, I make sure everyone else suffers the same restrictions.

 If I cannot have abortions, I want laws that make it unavailable to everyone else.
 If I cannot draw my prophet, I want to make it illegal for everyone else to do so.
 If I do not approve of homosexuals, it should bloody well be criminal to be one.

 When organized religions lobby to deny rights to other people or society in general, it is not about defending their right to freedom of religion.
 That is a non-sequitur because they already have that.
 There are no secular groups picketing churches and mosques.
 There is no legislation criminalizing their more questionable practices.
 Quite to the contrary, society has bent over backwards to accommodate these practices in the name of freedom of religion (e.g., polygamy, genital mutilation of children, etc.)

-Inevitably, it becomes painfully obvious that the phrase "freedom of religion" is at best misleading and at worst, an outright, barefaced lie.
+It is painfully obvious that "freedom of religion" is used as a misleading and ill-founded excuse for oppression.
 It is and has always been about negating and removing the right of other persons to have freedom from religion.